Neural engineering: Engineering

 There are a variety of methods being used to record these voltage signals.
 These can be intracellular or extracellular.
 Extracellular methods involve single-unit recordings, extracellular field potentials, and amperometry; more recently, multielectrode arrays have been used to record and mimic signals.
+Intracellular ways to record voltage signals include electrode based methods and optical methods.
+The electrode based methods include sharp microelectrode recording, the patch-clamp technique, and some variations of these methods on the nano scale.
+Optical methods include optogenetic writing which is split second optical stimulation of a neuron and voltage imaging which monitors the changes in membrane voltage to give further data.

 Scope

 Neuromechanics

-Neuromechanics is the coupling of neurobiology, biomechanics, sensation and perception, and robotics (Edwards 2010).
-Researchers are using advanced techniques and models to study the mechanical properties of neural tissues and their effects on the tissues' ability to withstand and generate force and movements as well as their vulnerability to traumatic loading (Laplaca & Prado 2010).
-This area of research focuses on translating the transformations of information among the neuromuscular and skeletal systems to develop functions and governing rules relating to operation and organization of these systems (Nishikawa et al. 2007).
-Neuromechanics can be simulated by connecting computational models of neural circuits to models of animal bodies situated in virtual physical worlds (Edwards 2010).
+Neuromechanics is the coupling of neurobiology, biomechanics, sensation and perception, and robotics.
+Researchers are using advanced techniques and models to study the mechanical properties of neural tissues and their effects on the tissues' ability to withstand and generate force and movements as well as their vulnerability to traumatic loading.
+This area of research focuses on translating the transformations of information among the neuromuscular and skeletal systems to develop functions and governing rules relating to operation and organization of these systems.
+Neuromechanics can be simulated by connecting computational models of neural circuits to models of animal bodies situated in virtual physical worlds.
 Experimental analysis of biomechanics including the kinematics and dynamics of movements, the process and patterns of motor and sensory feedback during movement processes, and the circuit and synaptic organization of the brain responsible for motor control are all currently being researched to understand the complexity of animal movement.
-Dr. Michelle LaPlaca's lab at Georgia Institute of Technology is involved in the study of mechanical stretch of cell cultures, shear deformation of planar cell cultures, and shear deformation of 3D cell containing matrices.
-Understanding of these processes is followed by development of functioning models capable of characterizing these systems under closed loop conditions with specially defined parameters.
-The study of neuromechanics is aimed at improving treatments for physiological health problems which includes optimization of prostheses design, restoration of movement post injury, and design and control of mobile robots.
+Dr. Michelle LaPlaca's lab at Georgia Institute of Technology is involved in the study of mechanical stretch of cell cultures, shear deformation of planar cell cultures, and shear deformation of 3D cell-containing matrices.
+Understanding of these processes is followed by the development of functioning models capable of characterizing these systems under closed-loop conditions with specially defined parameters.
+The study of neuromechanics is aimed at improving treatments for physiological health problems, which includes optimization of prostheses design, restoration of movement post injury, and design and control of mobile robots.
 By studying structures in 3D hydrogels, researchers can identify new models of nerve cell mechanoproperties.
-For example, LaPlaca et al. developed a new model showing that strain may play a role in cell culture (LaPlaca et al. 2005).
+For example, LaPlaca et al. developed a new model showing that strain may play a role in cell culture.